mailpile/www.mailpile.is/blog/2018-05-14_PGP_Security_Alert.md

 Fixes addressing both of these attack vectors have been pushed to our GitHub repository and will be included in our next release candidate.
+They are already present in our [nightly Debian packages](/download/linux.html).

 ## First Update